imagej/example-legacy-plugin/README.md

-This is a minimal Maven project implementing an ImageJ 1.x plugin.
+This is an example Maven project implementing an ImageJ 1.x plugin.

 It is intended as an ideal starting point to develop new ImageJ 1.x plugins in an IDE of your choice.
 You can even collaborate with developers using a